 Alan has extensive experience in civil and criminal litigation.
 He began his legal career in 1998 as a law clerk to the Honorable John McLaughlin.
 He then went into private practice representing plaintiffs and defendants in federal and state courts, arbitrations, mediations and administrative agencies.
-Over the past 20 years, Alan has developed a broad practice in the fields of business, contract, education, Title IX, employment, real estate, art/antiques, civil rights, constitutional, health care, construction, and criminal law litigation and investigations.
+Over the past 20 years, Alan has developed a broad practice in the fields of business, contracts, education, Title IX, employment, real estate, art/antiques, constitutional, and criminal law litigation and investigations.
 He has successfully tried civil and criminal cases before juries, courts, arbitration panels and administrative agencies.
 He also successfully handled appeals in federal and state courts.
 Alan served as a town prosecutor for nearly seven years handling thousands of cases on behalf of the Town of New Castle.
 He also frequently appears at colleges and universities representing students and faculty accused of misconduct.

-Alan was published in the New York Times and New York Law Journal on legal subjects including the death penalty, pardons, the First and Sixth Amendments, and has lectured and taught legal education courses on Title IX, litigation, New York practice, and the Military Commissions Act of 2006.
+Alan was published in the New York Times and New York Law Journal on legal subjects including the death penalty, pardons, the First and Sixth Amendments, and has lectured and taught legal education courses on Title IX, litigation, New York civil practice, and the Military Commissions Act of 2006.
 He also appears on television, on-line and in various newspapers as a commentator and in connection with some of his high-profile cases.
 Alan was one of the authors of an amicus brief to the U.S. Supreme Court in the case of Gill v.
 Whitford, et al. (October Term 2017).

 News & Press

 - NY Post Reports on Lawsuit Filed by Alan Sash on Behalf of Client Under the Child Victim’s Act